Table Of Contents

 Narendra Modi has been India’s Prime Minister since May 2014, leading the Bharatiya Janata Party (BJP) to historic victories and shaping the country’s trajectory with initiatives like Digital India, Make in India, and a push for a developed India by 2047.

-However, speculation has swirled as he approaches 75, a milestone age.
+However, speculation has swirled as he approaches the milestone age of 75.

 Will he step down?